BENEFITS OF CINNAMON TEA

 3. Digestion/Indigestion/IBS – Substances in cinnamon called catechins (a type of anti-oxidant) help ease stomach discomfort, bloating, gas and indigestion.
 If you are in the habit of eating rich food especially dairy products which constantly upset your stomach, have a cup of Cinnamon Tea.
 It is one of the most powerful digestive aids you can find.
 It breaks down your food for optimal nutrient absorption.

 4. Stomach Flu - If you have a bad case of stomach flu caused by a bacteria or virus, Cinnamon Tea will show results within minutes.
 The minute you drink it you will burp and the Cinnamon Oil will start to kill all the bacteria.
 Research shows Cinnamon is one of the most effective substances against (click the links for the research) Escherichia coli, Salmonella., Campylobacter .
 Another study found Cinnamaldehyde from Cinnamon Bark Oil in its various forms is effective against adenovirus.
-Another reason to have our Cinnamon tea which is infused with Cinnamon Bark Oil that has high levels of Cinnamaldehyde (over 75%).
+Another reason to have our Cinnamon tea which is infused with Cinnamon Bark Oil that has high levels of Cinnamaldehyde (between 40-50%).
 Read our Blog post on how to take Cinnamon for stomach bugs and flu.

 5. Blood Sugar Control - There is fairly credible evidence that Cinnamon modulates our blood sugar levels.
 So a cup of Cinnamon Tea may help reduce sugar spikes especially after a heavy meal and help your body better modulate blood sugar levels.
 Because Ceylon Cinnamon is unusual in the fact it has low coumarin levels (read our blog post here), it has become very popular with diabetics because you can sip a cup of real Cinnamon tea almost daily without any worries.